-6 Description of Section 6(f) Resources
+4. Description Of Section 6(f) Resources

 The project is adjacent to two recreation areas, both in Yolo County, which were developed with LWCF federal assistance (Section 6, LWCF Act of 1965).
 These are the Yolo Bypass Wildlife Area and the Playfields Park at 2500 Research Drive, Davis.
-Known as Section 6(f) properties, properties acquired or developed with LWCF assistance will be retained and used for public outdoor recreation; any conversion of use, wholly or partly, would require the approval of National Park Service.
+Known as Section 6(f) properties, properties acquired or developed with LWCF assistance shall be retained and used for public outdoor recreation; any conversion of use, wholly or partly, would require the approval of NPS.
 The proposed project would not result in any conversion or use of the Yolo Bypass Wildlife Area or the Playfields Park, nor would it restrict or reduce public access.